ECNU-SII/Continual-NExT/README.md

 Continual-NExT is a continual learning benchmark for **Large Foundation Modals (LFMs)** developed based on the ms-swift framework, focusing on the catastrophic forgetting of LFMs in the process of continual evolution.
 It integrates multiple modalities, multiple models, multiple tuning paradigms, and multiple continual learning (CL) methods, allowing researchers to freely combine these components in developing new methods to solve **the trade-off between stability and plasticity** in LFMs.

 In addition to using the datasets supported by the ms-swift framework, Continual-NExT also supports interfaces for continual fine-tuning of public and private datasets.
-In addition, we also provide a new open-source dataset based on Large Language Models (LLMs) **Continual-News Knowledge Evolution** to help researchers better understand the continual evolution process of LLMs.
+In addition, we also provide a new open-source dataset based on Large Language Models (LLMs), **Continual-News Knowledge Evolution** to help researchers better understand the continual evolution process of LLMs.

 In summary, our benchmark includes the following advantages: